 Updating or overhauling standards for manufacture and use for these devices is a big deal to manufacturers and fall protection experts, so ANSI assembles a large group of manufacturers, engineers, testing laboratories, and users of fall protection products twice a year outside of Chicago to discuss these issues and vote on changes to the standard to meet the evolving industry concerns and hazards.

 Malta Dynamics, along with other manufacturers, collaborate with safety leaders from the likes of Kiewit, KMI Construction, and product users like Walt Disney Parks & Resorts, Boeing, Shell Oil, US Army Corps of Engineers, US Department of Energy, every branch of Military, and OSHA.

 Previously, self-retracting lifelines were categorized in Class A, B, and LE with sub-designations P (personal) and R(rescue).
-Classes A and B were both specific to overhead anchorage, with the differences being in the Average Arresting Force (fore emitted to the body), and Deceleration Distance (up to 24” for Class A, and up to 54” for Class B).
+Classes A and B were both specific to overhead anchorage, with the differences being in the Average Arresting Force (force emitted to the body), and Arresting Distance (up to 24” for Class A, and up to 54” for Class B).
 Class LE lifelines pertained to Leading Edge devices, so the testing parameters for LE were for foot level/below D-ring anchorage situations.